rajendarmuddasani/Regression_Auto_Remediation/README.md

 ### Integration Roadmap
 - **Cloud Platforms**: Native support for AWS, Azure, and Google Cloud deployments
-- **Additional CI/CD Tools**: Support for more CI/CD platforms and tools
+- **Additional Test Platforms**: Support for more test equipment beyond V93K and Ultraflex
-- **Test Equipment Integration**: Direct integration with V93K test systems
 - **Enterprise Tools**: Integration with enterprise development and management tools
 - **Industry Standards**: Compliance with emerging industry standards and practices